kaycebasques/technicalwriting.dev/principles.rst

   users than machine-friendly.
 With this fragmented model, AI tools would need a thread weaving together all the different topics.

-In [Positioning your docs to play nicely with generative AI] my hunch was the opposite.
-I thought small pages were more likely to work well with generative AI than long pages for reasons related to what I just said in ["Headings and subheadings galore"](#headings-and-subheadings).
-But now I'm not so sure.
+In :ref:`playing-nicely` my hunch was the opposite.
+I thought small pages were more likely to work well with generative AI than long pages for reasons related to what I just said in :ref:`galore` But now I'm not so sure.
 We've been debating this in the Write The Docs Slack.
-Tom brought up the good point that if you're providing a UI like [phind.com](https://phind.com) which shows sources alongside the generated answers, then lots of small pages will mean having to sift through lots of results in the sources UI.
+Tom brought up the good point that if you're providing a UI like `phind.com <https://phind.com>`_ which shows sources alongside the generated answers, then lots of small pages will mean having to sift through lots of results in the sources UI.